-It is the policy of Trenholm State Community College that any criminal act or threat of violence, injury, destruction of college or personal property, traffic accident or other situation that occurs on college property and that may constitute an emergency, a danger to the health, safety, or property of any person, or a threat to public order be reported immediately.
-An emergency is hereby defined as any event that is disruptive to the normal affairs of the college.
+An emergency is hereby defined as any event that is disruptive to the normal affairs of the College.
+It is the policy of Trenholm State Community College that any criminal act or threat of violence, injury, destruction of college or personal property, traffic accident or other situation that occurs on college property that may constitute an emergency, a danger to the health, safety, or property of any person, or a threat to public order be reported immediately.
 Members of the campus community should be alert to emergency situations and make immediate reports as outlined below.

-In reporting an emergency, the caller must: (a) state name; (b) state type of emergency; (c) state location of emergency; and (d) remain in the area until assistance arrives.
+In reporting an emergency, the caller must: (a) state name; (b) state type of emergency; (c) state location of the emergency; and (d) remain in the area until assistance arrives.

-1. Reporting of Emergencies - On Campus
+1. Medical Emergencies: In the case of major injury or serious illness

+- (a) Call the Paramedics: 911 - (b) Call Campus Security: Trenholm Campus 334-604-9597, Patterson Site 334-604-8563, and Library Tower 334-604-9579

-- A. Medical Emergencies: In the case of major injury or serious illness, - (a) call the paramedics at 911; Call campus security - B. Fire/Explosion/Hazardous Material Spill: In the case of fire, explosion or hazardous material spill, - (a) activate the fire alarm or otherwise notify occupants to vacate the building; - (b) call the fire department at 911; - (c) call maintenance at Trenholm Campus 334-799-6542 - (d) call maintenance at Patterson Campus 334-799-6567 - C. Criminal Acts: In case of criminal acts including murder, rape, robbery, aggravated assault, burglary or motor vehicle theft, call 911. - D. Maintenance Emergencies: In case of maintenance emergencies, (a) call maintenance at 334-799-6544
+2. Fire/Explosion/Hazardous Material Spill: In the case of fire, explosion, or hazardous material spill

+- (a) Activate the fire alarm or otherwise notify occupants to vacate the building - (b) Call the Fire Department: 911 - (c) Call Maintenance: Trenholm Campus 334-799-6542 or Patterson Site 334-799-6567

+3. Criminal Acts: (Defined as murder, rape, robbery, aggravated assault, burglary, motor vehicle theft, or other criminal activities)

+(a) Call 911

+(b) Call Campus Security: Trenholm Campus 334-604-9597, Patterson Site 334-604-8563, and Library Tower 334-604-9579

+4. Maintenance Emergencies:

+(a) Call Maintenance: 334-799-6567